 I caught some positivity today.
 I felt it after an afternoon of nausea and illness.
 Now I feel like writing something nice to everyone…

-I caught dozens of snowflakes on my mittens after I found out they were unique.
+I caught dozens of snowflake on my mittens after I found out they were unique.
 It didn’t seem possible, that many things – each looking the same, each being different.
 I didn’t think it was true.
 I spent a few days that winter looking over their shapes and crystals for duplicates before they drifted off or melted.

 Don’t worry friends, I’m not going to do something so cheesy and cliché as comparing you to a snowflake.
 It does lend itself well to it though – a crystal whose very existence expresses rarity and beauty.
 The parts of each snowflake being of a much bigger system, but existing independently for the duration of a drifting descent through space.